 Sunday afternoons are made to be stress-free.
 Sunday afternoons you will normally find me making lunch for everyone, choosing & hanging out 5 x work outfits (right down to the underwear) and packing 5 x sets of gym gear (ditto).
 I don’t rush.
 I take my time and spend a lovely few hours getting organised with a wine in one hand and a cheeseboard in the other.
-I normally also have my audio-book on in my earbuds so I can continue whatever I’m reading at the time and don’t have to listen to the Moto GP on at full volume or the girls trying to kill each other.
+I normally also have my audio-book on in my earbuds so I can continue whatever I’m reading at the time and don’t have to listen to the TV on at full volume or my girls trying to kill each other.

 After that’s done I sit down with my planner and my personal email and go over what’s on for the next few weeks.
 I add anything to the iCal that’s not already there, I sign school notes, find excursion money, go on a “locating lost library book search” with Miss Z and hang up all the school uniforms I’ve washed on hangers to dry.

 I then open my work laptop and do a quick email cull.
 Get rid of anything crap, action anything urgent I forgot to do on Friday, view & file reports, check my work calendar for the week, check I’ve booked enough meeting rooms, and then do all of that again for the Boss, just to make sure that when I arrive at work on Monday I’m not going to get hit with a pile of shit.

 I make my kids pitch in as much as possible.
 Just because you are the mum doesn’t mean you have to do everything (holy shit I swear I yell that line at my family like 5 times a day).